Skip to content

 status_code = response.status_code

-# if status code is not 200 OK
+# if status code other than 200 OK

 if status_code != status.HTTP_200_OK: